Reaching out for better understanding

 The ITI Outreach Champion award recognises the work of an individual or organisation in spreading the word about the vital role translators and interpreters play in the world.

 Translators and interpreters are not renowned for pushing themselves into the limelight, and very often, not being visible is considered a sign of success within the profession.
 However, this must be balanced against the need to raise awareness in the broader community of what professional translation is, and of its value.
 Just as people also need a better understanding of the vital role of interpreters and the skills involved in their work.

 Everyone can play their part – in a big or a small way.
 Taking the time to do this both helps the translation and interpreting sector, and enriches those who are the recipients of this outreach work.
-And we thought it was only fitting to recognise an individual or organisation that is already doing great work in this area with ITI’s new Outreach Champion award.
+And we thought it was only fitting to recognise an individual or organisation that is already doing great work in this area with ITI’s Outreach Champion award, first introduced in 2021.

 This award is for an individual or organisation that has successfully promoted the value and importance of professional translators/interpreters, and/or the powerful, positive impact of communicating in other languages for business and society in general, beyond the translation and interpreting sector.

 Stephen Spender Trust was recognised for its work promoting language learning across the UK.
 In 2020/21 they extended this into the translation community with their Multilingual Creators programme which equipped 12 translators and writers to deliver workshops and to show teachers how to incorporate creative translation into their teaching.
 During the pandemic, their programmes moved online, resulting in over 5,000 young people and teachers accessing their virtual creative translation resources.